-- 1.36.1 The main purpose of the Committee is to provide Cabinet and Portfolio Holders with policy and guidance to be taken into account when making decisions. - 1.36.2 To deliver appropriate work as discharged by Cabinet, in relation to the Health and Leisure portfolio as outlined in Part 3.3. of the Constitution (Cabinet Members/Portfolio of Responsibility and the Responsibilities of Senior Officers). - Community Assets - Sport Development - NHS / integrated Care / ICB / GP / Dentistry - Social Prescribing - Leisure Services - 1.36.3 To formulate policy highlighted by Cabinet in respect of the relevant Portfolio area. - 1.36.4 To develop a work programme that complements the delivery of the Strategic Plan and Delivery Plan of the Council and enables key programmes and projects to reach fruition. - 1.36.5 To routinely monitor KPIs in the thematic areas. - 1.36.6 Undertake any other work as directed by Cabinet.
+- 8.1.1 To deliver appropriate work as discharged by Cabinet, in relation to the Healthy & Active Lifestyles portfolio as outlined in Part 3.3. of the Constitution (Cabinet Members/Portfolio of Responsibility and the Responsibilities of Senior Officers). - 8.1.2 To formulate policy highlighted by Cabinet in respect of the Portfolio referred to in 7.1.1 above. - 8.1.3 Undertake any other work as directed by Cabinet

-- 1.37.1 The Committee will consist of seven Members of the Council, as proposed by Group Leaders, approved by Full Council and be politically balanced. - 1.37.2 The relevant portfolio holders will attend committee meetings ex-officio. - 1.37.3 No more than three members of the panel can also sit on the Scrutiny Committee (to include any named substitutes). - 1.37.4 Named substitutes may attend and vote at the Panel, in accordance with the Council's substitute scheme set out in Part 4 Rules of procedure, 4.5 standing orders & rights of public at meetings.
+- 8.2.1 The Chairman and Vice-Chairman of the committee shall be appointed by the Leader of the Council and be politically balanced. - 8.2.2 The Committee will consist of 7 Members of the Council, as appointed by the Leader of the Council. - 8.2.3 No more than three members of the panel can also sit on the Scrutiny Committee (to include any named substitutes). - 8.2.4 Named substitutes may attend and vote at the Panel, in accordance with the Council's standing order C7.

-1.38.1 A minimum of three members of the Council (either members of the Committee or named substitutes) must be present to transact any business of the Committee.
+8.3.1 A minimum of three members of the Council (either members of the Committee or named substitutes) must be present to transact any business of the Committee.

-- 1.39.1 The Chairman of the Committee shall be responsible for maintaining order and the effective conduct of business at meetings of the Committee. - 1.39.2 Public speaking will be allowed in accordance with the public speaking section of Part 4.5 of the Constitution - Standing Orders and Rights of the Public at Council Meetings. - 1.39.3 At the discretion of the Chairman, any person attending the Committee may speak or may put questions to any other participant. - 1.39.4 Any member of the Council may attend and speak at meetings of the Committee. - 1.39.5 The committee shall be assisted by a lead officer, in this instance it shall be the Assistant Director Community Services.
+- 8.4.1 The Chairman of the Committee shall be responsible for maintaining order and the effective conduct of business at meetings of the Committee. - 8.4.2 Public speaking will be allowed in accordance with Section G of Part 4.5 of the Constitution Standing Orders and Rights of the Public at Council Meetings. - 8.4.3 At the discretion of the Chairman, any person attending the Committee may speak or may put questions to any other participant. - 8.4.4 Any member of the Council may attend and speak at meetings of the Committee.

-- 1.40.1 Voting shall be by a simple majority by show of hands - 1.40.2 Voting members may request that their votes are recorded - 1.40.3 In the event of an equality of votes the Chairman shall have a second or casting vote.
+- 8.5.1 Voting shall be by a simple majority by show of hands - 8.5.2 Voting members may request that their votes are recorded - 8.5.3 In the event of an equality of votes the Chairman shall have a second or casting vote.